 The key objective of the Fellowship grant is to encourage the internationalization of French Studies in the UK and Ireland through engagement with those active in the field elsewhere.
 It is also intended that the Fellow will wish to use the occasion to further their own academic interests, and to visit more than one UK and/or Irish institution.
 The emphasis will be on collaboration and on the diffusion of skills and knowledge, and priority may be given to new or recent collaborative ventures.
 Where a visit builds on existing collaboration, the applicant in the UK or Ireland should explain what the visit will achieve over and above past outcomes.
 It is the intention that the fellowship may provide a degree of expertise that is not otherwise available within the UK and Irish research base in French Studies.
-Visiting fellows will be expected to offer ‘Society for French Studies Lectures’ (or equivalent), either in the host institution or elsewhere, to mark their residence.
+Visiting International Fellows will be expected to offer ‘Society for French Studies Lectures’ (or equivalent), either in the host institution or elsewhere, to mark their residence.

 The principal criteria for selection will be (i) the academic standing and achievements of the visitor in terms of their current career stage, (ii) their potential for making a substantial contribution to French Studies in the UK and Ireland, and (iii) the specific nature of the proposed programme during the fellowship.
 Additionally, and as collaboration is a central aim of the scheme, joint bids from two or more institutions are especially welcomed, and the selection panel will give special consideration to such applications.